MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/understand-use-cases.md

 For example, a user can interact with an app on a canvas tab to do an activity or might choose to do the same using a conversational bot.

 These features can exist across different scopes.
+For example:

-For example, your app can display data in a central shared location, that is, the tab, and present that same information through a personal conversational interface, that is, the bot.
+- Your app can display data in a central shared location, that is, a tab.
+- It can also present that same information through a personal conversational interface, that is, the bot.

 ### App capabilities